Exceptional Wines, Made by Lovers of Wine

 The family adds two key properties to its collection of estate vineyards: Bennett Lane Vineyard in Calistoga, which had been a key source of the winery’s Bordeaux varietals and Zinfandel under a long-term lease, and El Dorado Vineyard in the Sierra Foothills.
 The family begins the years-long process of re-establishing El Dorado Vineyard as a premier high-elevation site for Zinfandel and the source for Rombauer’s celebrated El Dorado Single Vineyard Zinfandel.

 The Rombauer family purchases Davitto Ranch, a former home to cattle and fruit trees in Sonoma Carneros, and begins development of a 173-acre Chardonnay vineyard.
+It has been renamed to Patriots Vineyards.

 Introduced with the 2014 vintage, Rombauer Vineyards Napa Valley Sauvignon Blanc is the first new varietal added to the portfolio in more than 20 years–and only the second white wine in our history!